My interior design background

 The Charles Apartment, New York.
 David Collins Studio

-My ideal type of client
+My ideal type of interior design client

 My ideal client is someone who is open-minded and brave – someone who is not afraid to choose and to go with a combination of colours and materials.
 Someone who has trust in me as a professional interior designer to do my job!
 Really I like people who have a good eye for style and design, someone sophisticated who doesn’t believe that throwing a lot of gold and brass into a space looks good.
 Someone who is willing to use local craftsmen and suppliers and sees the value in that.
 Craft and artisanship are revitalising now and it is important to me to incorporate this into my work.